alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 }
 [/java]

-we are are validating that the id is not null, the attribute name can not be an empty String and that price must be bigger than one.
-Then, to test that it works, we just needs to run the following code:
+we are validating that the id is not null, the attribute name cannot be an empty String and that price must be bigger than one.
+Then, to test that it works, we just need to run the following code:

 [java]